gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 In general, atoms are not used much in Gleam, and are mostly used for booleans, `Ok` and `Error` result types, and defining custom types.

-Custom types in Elm can be used to achieve simmilar things to atoms.
+Custom types in Elm can be used to achieve similar things to atoms.

 #### Elm